…and I am officially loving it!

 She’s been complaining that it’s slow.
 And since I’m an “IT guy”, if I could do something about it.
 I thought about replacing the disk drive for an SSD.
 Yes, this machine (I am currently writing this blog post on it now by the way) still uses a mechanical drive.
 It only has 4GB of RAM too.
 Can’t blame Windows 10 for performing poor-ish on it.

 Then I thought about installing Linux on it instead.
 I mean, why not?
 Linux is great!
 Plus all her mom does on this laptop is watch YouTube videos and chat/call on Facebook Messenger.
 Literally.
+Thus you will see the 2 large icons displayed prominently at the center of the desktop in the screenshot.
+There for her convenience.

-And thus that is another reason why I specifically chose KDE.
+And that is also another reason why I specifically chose KDE.
 The layout is Window-ish.
 It looks closely familiar enough.
 It is easy to use and follows the traditional desktop paradigm.
 Plus it just looks great with lots of configuration options.

 Installed Manajaro.
 Yay!